gSchool/ada-CS-Fundamentals-Internship/07-algorithms/04-sliding-window.md

     nums_len = len(numbers)

+    # the outer loop will be the start index of each subarray we look at
+    # Our last possible subarray will start at with the nums_len - k element
+    # since range is exclusive we add 1
     for i in range(nums_len - k + 1):
+        # variable to hold the sum of the subarray we are looking at
         current_sum = 0
+        # we want our subarray to go from numbers[i:(i+k)]
+        # so our inner loop repeats k times so we can access the value at numbers[i]... numbers[i+k]
         for j in range(k):
+            # add the value of each element in subarray to current_sum
             current_sum = current_sum + numbers[i + j]

+        # set min_sum to whichever is smaller:
+            # sum of current subarray current_sum or the min_sum found so far
         min_sum = min(current_sum, min_sum)

+    # return the result once we've checked all subarrays
     return min_sum
 ```

+We can see that the time complexity of this solution would be O(k*n) where n is the length of the array `numbers` because of the nested loop.

+This is the reason the sliding window technique is useful.
+It will allow us to
 ### Dynamic Sliding Window

 We can modify the sliding window technique by shifting the left and right edges of our windows at different rates.